REBLOZYL® (luspatercept-aamt) logo

 • What changes in their health or behavior have they (or I) attributed to aging?
 When did these changes start?

-• Have they brought up any feelings of discomfort or tiredness to me recently?
+• Have they brought up any feelings of discomfort, tiredness, or severity of their symptoms to me recently?
 If so, what situation prompted them to share this?

 Talk about your answers to these questions with your loved one and with their healthcare team.
 This information may give greater insight into your loved one’s health.